Summer Semester 2025

 May 8, 2025

-Background knowledge for completing Exercise 1: writing a determinant as a Laplace expansion, change of variables for multiple variables, Computing the leading Lyapunov exponent in practice; Tangent propagator
+Background knowledge for completing Problem Sheet 1: writing a determinant as a Laplace expansion, change of variables for multiple variables, Computing the leading Lyapunov exponent in practice; Tangent propagator